felias-fogg/dw-link/docs/wishlist.md

 * design case for debugger and print it

-* perhaps make conditional/repeating breakpoints faster: less register saving/restoring (would give you perhaps 10 ms out of 40 ms), shorter pauses by GDB (but where to control this?)

 * range-stepping implementieren.
 Sollte wohl nicht so schwierig sein.

 ##### List of tasks done:

+* debug tiny13 problem, perhaps by reverting back to the version in 2022, when it seemed to work - was actually the _delay_ms problem

 * Create Python script dw-gdbserver.py that implements a dw server on top of pymcuprog